 - 1. Scrooge saw Christmas being celebrated in a humble miner's hut and in a lonely lighthouse.
 By taking Scrooge there, what point was the Spirit making? - a. that Christmas isn't happy for poor people - b. that Christmas spirit doesn't depend on money - 2.
 What did Fred mean when he said that Scrooge's "offenses carry their own punishment"? - a.
 Meanness to others hurts the mean person most. - b.
 Scrooge should sentence himself to a prison term. - 3.
 Why does Fred say he is sorry for his uncle? - a. because he has no loving wife or children - b. because he misses out on many good times - 4.
 Why did Scrooge beg the Spirit to let him stay at Fred's until the party was over? - a.
 Scrooge wanted to hear what they said about him. - b.
-Scrooge was enjoying the music and the games. - 5.
-Why did Fred insist that his guests "drink to Scrooge's health"? - a.
+Scrooge was enjoying the music and the games.

+5. Why did Fred insist that his guests "drink to Scrooge's health"?

+- a.
 Scrooge had given them a lot of laughs. - b.
-Scrooge was old and in poor health. - 6.
-Two ragged scowling children appeared from the folds of the Spirit's robe.
-What did these children represent? - a.
+Scrooge was old and in poor health.

+6. Two ragged scowling children appeared from the folds of the Spirit's robe.
+What did these children represent?

+- a.
 All the children of the world who suffer from poverty and lack of education. - b.
 The kind of tiresome people who should be sent to prisons and workhouses.

-AME PREHENSION CHECK DATE cle a word or words to correctly comple te each The ghostly phantom (spoke / pointed heart of the city.
-2. Scrooge and the phantom overheard sor ( Marley's / Scrooge's ) death. me mer chants talking about 3.
-In his office Scrooge was surprised to s sitting in his usual corner. ee ( hir mself / another man ) 4.
-Scrooge had ( often / never ) visited the rundown area of the city.
-5. Carrying bundles, three people entered a dirty shop to (buy / sell) stolen goods.
-6. Old Joe added up the (value / weight) sleeve buttons. of thin gs like a pin and two 7.
-The woman who took Scrooge's blanke get (arrested / cold) without them. ts said he wasn't likely to ite a letter to show which ending on the ginning on the left. right c ompletes each sentence 1.
-Because Scrooge hoped to start a new life, a. as long as lunch was provided.
-2. The merchants would go to the funeral b. was the dead man's bed curtains.
-3. A gray-haired man about 70 years old c. he followed the Ghost of Christmas Yet to Come.
-1 The heavy roll of dark A sat by a charcoal stove.
+- A. Circle a word or words to correctly complete each sentence. - 1.
+The ghostly phantom (spoke / pointed) to guide Scrooge into the heart of the city. - Scrooge and the phantom overheard some merchants talking about (Marley's / Scrooge's) death. - 3.
+In his office Scrooge was surprised to see (himself / another man) sitting in his usual corner. - 4.
+Scrooge had (often / never) visited the rundown area of the city. - 5.
+Carrying bundles, three people entered a dirty shop to (buy / sell) stolen goods. - 6.
+Old Joe added up the (value / weight) of things like a pin and two sleeve buttons. - 7.
+The woman who took Scrooge's blankets said he wasn't likely to get (arrested / cold) without them. - B. Write a letter to show which ending on the right completes each sentence beginning on the left. - 1.
+Because Scrooge hoped to start a new life, - 2.
+The merchants would go to the funeral - 3.
+A gray-haired man about 70 years old - 4.
+The heavy roll of dark material